Ares0098/Classification-of-Brain-Tumors-using-Deep-Learning-Architecture/README.md

 ## Dataset
 The dataset can be accessed at this link: https://drive.google.com/drive/folders/1Z2bIM-roinJbA_1DYgaKqW0ntm-X0g7i?usp=sharing

-the dataset is divided into two parts, train and test (Request for access is required).
+The dataset is divided into two parts, train and test (Request for access is required).

-## Arsitektur
+## Directory
-Arsitektur yang digunakan adalah VGG16, ResNet50 dan Xception
+The directories in the notebook file are adjusted according to the needs.

 ## Output project
 Perbandingan hasil evaluasi dari ketiga arsitektur yang digunakan